Mental Health & Well- being is a high priority for pupils and staff at Holgate Primary School and the Senior Leadership Team leads this.

-We are Mr Collins and Mrs Hicklin.
-In school, we are TA’s in KS2 classes working with small groups of children.
-Over the years, we have attended many courses to help with children’s well-being and mental health.
-We have proudly achieved our Mental Health First Aider qualification (MHFA England).
+I am Mrs Hicklin.
+In school, I work as a TA in KS2 classes working with small groups of children.
+Over the years, I have attended many courses to help with children’s well-being and mental health.
+I have proudly achieved my Mental Health First Aider qualification (MHFA England).

-In addition to this, Mrs Hicklin has also recently attended Coping with Anxiety and Feel Good Families courses and Mr Collins gained the Positive Play qualification and supports other members of staff to use this with other children.
+In addition to this, I have also recently attended Coping with Anxiety and Feel Good Families courses and have had training on Positive Play.

-We both believe that mental health and well-being are very important to our and your children and if they are having any difficulties with this, then it can have a huge impact on their ability to focus on anything else.
-Therefore, we are always available and approachable for you and your child to speak to or give advice on any issues/difficulties that you may have.
+I believe strongly that mental health and well-being are very important to our, and your, children and if they are having any difficulties with this, then it can have a huge impact on their ability to focus on anything else.
+Therefore, I am always available and approachable for you and your child to speak to or give advice on any issues/difficulties that you may have.